chrisl8/Witchazzan/README.md

 The `.json5` files are JSON5 files that **are** meant to be human readable and editable.
 JSON5 is simply an ES6+ syntax JavaScript object literal in a file, so just treat it like a Javascript object.
 The server will warn you and refuse to start if you break the format, and it will also reformat it for you when it starts and any time it saves data to the config files, which it does do.

 ## How to...
+### Hadrons
+Hadrons are the silly name for the "game objects" that are used to track and control everything in the game.
+They are continuously spent back and forth between the clients and the server.

+They are basically just JavaScript Object Literals, but are often encoded.

+Because their contents are sent over the network constantly, their keys are kept short (abreviated).

+You can add **any** key/value pair to a hadaron, **but** they do get valiated at various points, so if you want to use a new key, edit `shared/validateHadron.mjs` and add your new key along with a descriptoin of what it does.
+Remember to keep it short.

+In the browser you can watch the actual data:
+ - Open Developer Tools
+ - Go to the Network tab
+ - Click on "WS" to juts see websocket data
+ - Pick the one line for the websocket connection
+   - If there are more than one, find the one with the most data or that updates when you move your character on screen.
+ - Look under "Messages".

+You will see a lot of single integer messages, which are just Socket.io's heart beats, which you can ignore.

+The others messages will be either single hadrons sent from the client to the server, or big chunks of them sent from server to client.
+Because they are sent over the network in plain JSON, they are easy to read and check what is happening.

+The server also dumps all of its data to the file `persistentData/hadrons.json5` periodically.
+ - You can open and read this file anytime to see what the data in the game looks like.
+ - **When the server is shut down** you can edit this file, and when you start the server again, it will read it.
+   - This is a great way to remove bad data if you messed up your code, or you can inject data if you want to.
+   - When you start the server again watch for errors, as it will validate this file and crash if the data is invalid.

 ### Display text to a user.
 All text display and input is done via HTML overlays on top of the canvas.
 This makes it easier to deal with font scaling across multiple devices.